| Objections

 -

-It would be wonderful if drivers didn't have to rely
+It would be wonderful if drivers did not have to depend

 on tips.
-The store would provide company vehicles, cover gas and other expenses,
+The store would provide company vehicles, cover gas and all vehicular expenses,

 and pay drivers a fixed $15 an hour.
 (Of course, the store will have to raise